Join the hundreds of schools that are changing their campuses with this free program!

 Our long-range goal is to work together to develop Ben’s Bells programming into empirically-based, nationally-recognized interventions, improving well-being in our schools and communities and providing opportunities for translational research.
 We are also committed to building the evaluation capacity of Ben’s Bells and Kind Campus schools.
 We envision a partnership that extends beyond the offices of the Ben’s Bells and the campus of the University of Arizona.
 Building the science of kindness isn’t something that can be accomplished by researchers alone in a lab: it is a process that we believe requires the wisdom and effort of an entire community.
 For more information about our current work, please explore the links below.

 ARTICLES PUBLISHED ON BEN’S BELLS RESEARCH:

 Michele Walsh Ph.D., Associate Research Professor and CRED Team Lead

 Deirdre (DeeDee) Avery, M.S., MPH, Evaluation Specialist

 Kind Campus (formerly known as Kind Kids) began in 2007 in four elementary schools in Tucson, Arizona.
 It has since experienced exciting growth, and has been adopted by over 500 schools, involving hundreds of thousands of students across the US and worldwide!
 This includes over 240 schools in Southern Arizona, 60 schools in the metropolitan Phoenix area, 120 schools in Connecticut and New York, and 94 schools in other locations in the United States, Canada, Mexico, and Australia.

 Thank you for your interest in the Ben’s Bells Kind Campus Program!
-Please fill out the following information about your school for the 2022-2023 school year.
+Please click the REGISTER button below and fill out the information about your school for the 2023-2024 school year.
 After you’ve registered, you’ll receive a confirmation email with the link to access Kind Campus materials.